motdotla/dotenv/README.md

 Default: `false`

-Override any environment variables that have already been set on your machine with values from your .env file.
+Override any environment variables that have already been set on your machine with values from your .env file(s).
+If multiple files have been provided in `option.path` the override does not apply while the files are being combined (see `options.path`).
+It applies though at the merging of the combined results with `process.env` (or `optiors.processEnv`, if set).

 ```js
 require('dotenv').config({ override: true })